12 Genius Storage Hacks for an Organized Cleaning Closet

 Hang narrow metal wall bins (the kind designed for mail and magazines) around the inside of the closet.
 Fill with spray bottles and cleaners.
 Label each bin with the type of cleaning product inside or designate different bins for various rooms of the house.

 Cover the base of your cleaning closet or cabinet with a sheet of durable adhesive paper that wipes clean easily.
-It'll catch any wayward drips or dust from your equipment, plus it adds a pretty pop of pattern to the storage space.
+It'll catch any wayward drips or dust from your equipment and protect the surface from damage.
+Plus, it provides the opportunity to add a pretty pop of pattern to the storage space.